uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

   <p><a href="#train-at-university">Train at university</a></p>
   <p><a href="#train-in-a-school">Train in a school</a></p>
   <p><a href="#get-school-experience">Get school experience</a></p>
+  <p><a href="#teaching-children-with-special-educational-needs">Training to teach children with special educational needs and/or disabilities</p>

   <p>
     For primary and secondary school teaching you’ll do postgraduate Initial Teacher Training (ITT) to give you QTS.
 You could do your training: